hecanyilmaz/scrapy-docker/README.md

 ## Commands
 After you go into the directory of the project you need to follow the steps:

-1- docker build -t scrapy . -> to build scrapy image 2- docker compose up -> to orchestrate the whole project
+1- docker build -t scrapy . -> to build scrapy image <br />
+2- docker compose up -> to orchestrate the whole project <br />

 At the end you are going to obtain output.csv file as wished right in the container